hark130/Shawarma_Swarm/README.md

     [ ] Refactor calculate_line_intercepts() to be less copy/pasty.
 Maybe add struct pointers to an array and iterate over it.
     [ ] Add a check (helper function call) that verifies destination coordinates are unique.
 (Maybe refactor move_shawarma() with a new head node param or make that call prior to clear_this_coord() in all the shwarm_*_dim() functions)
     [ ] Add a check (helper function call) that verifies destination coordinates are inside the window.
 (Maybe refactor move_shawarma() with a new winDetails_ptr param or make that call prior to clear_this_coord() in all the shwarm_*_dim() functions)
+    [ ] Can I avoid duplicate triangle calculations by "checking off" 3-point calculations in a 3-dimensional array?
+Is this the ravings of a madman?!
+Would this slow down verify_triangle() even worse?!
+    [ ] Could I store the three points encapsulating a given point to avoid iterating over the "universe" of points?!
+Is there ever a situation in which a "rogue planet" (see: point) could swoop in and form a new, closer triangle with a given source point that was following three other triangle points?
+How massive a refactor would this be?!
+GOOD NEWS: Harkleswarm has a level of indirection between shawarma structs and hcCartesianCoordinate structs.
+BAD NEWS: I'd have to reimplement many of the support functions I am utilizing and adjust existing functionality to utilize new struct members.
+    [ ] BUG?
+There seem to be an awful lot of failed calls to calculate_triangle_area() by verify_triangle().
+Is there a way to find a common thread and avoid that function call?
+Would that speed things up for me?
+    [ ] Should I dial up optimtimization in my Makefile recipe?
+(Should I buy a new desktop?!)
 [X] Main binary

     [X] Start shwarm_it.c